Freak like Me: Critical reception

-Bill Speed from the Gavin Report stated that newcomer Howard "is hot with her debut single "A Freak like Me", but don't be fooled by what appears to be another coochie song.
+American Billboard magazine wrote, "The G-funkiest R&B smash of the '90s, using a Bootsy Collins interpolation, a Sly & The Family Stone sample and a Chronic-styled synth hook to attract that kind of man (because Adina Howard's that kind of girl)."
+Bill Speed from the Gavin Report stated that newcomer Howard "is hot with her debut single 'A Freak like Me', but don't be fooled by what appears to be another coochie song.
 It's way more than that."
-He concluded with that it "will be one of those funky hip-hop flavored hits that all demos will enjoy."
+He concluded that it "will be one of those funky hip-hop flavored hits that all demos will enjoy."
 Chuck Campbell from Knoxville News Sentinel complimented its "memorable chorus".
+Everett True from Melody Maker found that the singer "provides sweet relief with another of those succulent, sensuous G-funk thangs which sounds like a cross between En Vogue and Snoop Doggy Dogg."

 Alan Jones from Music Week felt "it's a record with immense pedigree; a softly percolating laidback soul/R&B nugget which reveals its subtle strength.
 With repeated plays it should dent the Top 40 this time and open up the market for Ms Howard's excellent album Do You Wanna Ride?"
-Ralph Tee from the RM Dance Update wrote, "The track is pure hip hop soul combining Snoop Dogg and Dr. Dre beats and sounds with a style of vocal that's taken Brandy all the way with "I Wanna Be Down"."
-Another editor, James Hamilton, described it as a "slinkily rolling r&b swayer."
+A reviewer from Music & Media wrote, "God-fearing she's only on the inside, cause the way she shamelessly shakes her ass to the sensual G-funk of the single 'Freak like Me' is enough to disturb the peace in any sincerely devout parish."
+Ralph Tee from the Record Mirror Dance Update said, "The track is pure hip hop soul combining Snoop Dogg and Dr. Dre beats and sounds with a style of vocal that's taken Brandy all the way with 'I Wanna Be Down'."
+Another Record Mirror editor, James Hamilton, described it as a "slinkily rolling r&b swayer" in his weekly dance column.
+Spin ranked "Freak like Me" number ten in their End-of-year list of the 20 best singles of 1995.